-Course Title Total Credit distribution in course
+Course Title Total Credit Credit distribution in course on in course

-and Code Credit
+and Code

 Introduction 4 Lecture Practical

 to Numerical 03 01

 Methods and

 Modelling in

 Earth

 Sciences

 - To provide a gentle introduction to numerical methods relevant to Earth Sciences. - To refresh foundational mathematical skills for modelling Earth system processes. - To introduce the basics of geostatistics and spatial data handling. - To build confidence among students in applying quantitative reasoning to geological problems.